 With these concerns in mind, I collected all plastic waste generated by my household over a 12 month period, that in the past would have been sent to landfill or recycled, was gathered, washed and reused.
 I photographed each week’s plastic waste, and at the end of every four weeks created sculptures and associated artworks.

-Karen was due to exhibit with us in May but has been rescheduled to May 2021.
+Karen was due to exhibit with us throughout May 2020 but has been rescheduled to May 2021.
 Visit Karen's website here.

 Netherlands-born Lucy Chapman divides her work between Botanical Art, Nature Surrealism and Contemporary Abstract.
 Her Winter Journey exhibition hung on the WGAC ground floor comprises 24 nature-surrealist paintings inspired by the 24 respective songs of Schubert’s Winterreise.
 Her first-floor Botanica et Avia exhibition features paintings of botanical subjects and birds.

-Lucy was due to exhibit with us in June but has been rescheduled to June 2021.
+Lucy was due to exhibit with us throughout June 2020 but has been rescheduled to June 2021.
 Visit Lucy's website here.